 8. Design Doctors (Amazon Prime)

 Design Doctors is less about cleaning and organizing and more about stylish design on a dime.
 But that’s fun too.
-And the home makeovers on this show will get you psyched to try a few new things on your own space.
+This show follows everyday clients in their home transformation.
+And the home makeovers on this show will get you psyched to try a few new things in your own space.